Criterion Sunday 511: Juventude em Marcha (Colossal Youth, 2006)

 LFF 2019 Day Seven: The Perfect Candidate and Made in Bangladesh (both 2019)

-Day seven, aside from being my birthday, was a day of just two films, both of which were fairly decent as films go, if rather earnest, but both of which shone a light on their respective countries in quite revealing ways.
+Day seven of the London Film Festival, and aside from being my birthday it was a day of just two films, both of which were fairly decent as films go, if rather earnest, but both of which shone a light on their respective countries in quite revealing ways.
 Being directed by women, they had lessons particularly about the role and status of women in Saudi Arabia and Bangladesh.